jjangga0214/.dotfiles.debian.core/README.md

 ### util

 - chrome: install it from the official website
-- blender: install it from ubuntu software center(ver 2.79) or the official website(ver 2.80 beta).
+- blender: install it from ubuntu software center(ver 2.79)(if ubuntu) or the official website(ver 2.80 beta).

 ### dev